chilli007123/Dissertation/Dissertation_MD_FILE.md

 # Methodology

 I will adopting an experimental methodology to answer, to what extent can Windows Defender detect malicious code where evasion techniques are used.
 To answer this question fully I have broken broken down the research questions into sub questions

   - 1) How well do off-the-shelf tools evade antivirus?
   - 2) What evasion techniques, if any can successfully evade antivirus?
   - 3) Is it feasible to handcraft payloads, as opposed to generation through tools.

+The results section will be represented with quantitative data within tables so that it can easily be interpreted.

 ## Environment